davegardner/Orchard.Booking/README.md

 ### Booking

 A booking has a status (Tentative, Confirmed, etc) and any number of Guests.
+Bookings can only be made by registered Members.

 ### Guest

 A guest arrives on a certain date and departs on a later date.
-A guest's details are represented by a User.
+Guests can be anyone.

 ### Season